-If you are a veteran or currently in the guard or reserve, the On-The-Job Training (OJT) Program offers you an alternative way to use your VA (GI Bill) education and training benefits.
-The following is a summary of these GI Bill alternatives.
+Did you know you can use your GI Bill to receive job training in an On-the-Job or Apprenticeship training program?
+If you are a veteran or currently in the guard or reserve, the GI Bill offers you an alternative way to use your GI Bill benefits.
+The following is a summary of these GI Bill benefits.

 When you are trained for a new job, you can receive monthly training benefits from the Department of Veterans Affairs in addition to your regular salary.
 This means that if you are using the Post 9/11 GI Bill you can receive up to 100% of the housing stipend for your zip code.